Polar Lattices for Lossy Compression: Introduction

 \section{Introduction}

 Vector quantization (VQ) \cite{VecQz} has been widely used for source coding of image and speech data since the 1980s.
-Compared with scalar quantization, the advantage of VQ, guaranteed by Shannon's rate-distortion theory, is that better performance can always be achieved by coding vectors instead of scalars, even in the case of memoryless sources.
+Compared with scalar quantization, the advantage of VQ, guaranteed by Shannon's rate-distortion theory, is that better performance can always be achieved by encoding vectors instead of scalars, even in the case of memoryless sources.
 However, the Shannon theory does not provide us any constructive VQ design scheme.
 During the past several decades, many practical VQ techniques with relatively low complexity have been proposed, such as lattice VQ \cite{yellowbook}, multistage VQ \cite{MultiStageQZ}, tree-structured VQ \cite{TreeQZ}, gain-shape VQ \cite{GainShapQZ}, etc. Among them, lattice VQ is of particular interest because its highly regular structure makes compact storage and fast quantization possible.

 In this work, we present an explicit construction of polar lattices for quantization, which achieves the rate-distortion bound of the continuous Gaussian source.
 It is well known that the optimal output alphabet size is infinite for continuous-amplitude sources.
-Particularly, the rate distortion function for the Gaussian source of variance $\sigma_s^2$ under the squared-error distortion measure $d(x,y)=\|x-y\|^2$ is given by
+Particularly, the rate-distortion function for the i.i.d.
+Gaussian source of variance $\sigma_s^2$ under the squared-error distortion measure $d(x,y)=\|x-y\|^2$ is given by \cite{gallager1968information}